Valve Stem Leak-tightness Test Methodologies

 Fluids examined in the SMT Project

-To establish an empirical relationship between the leakage rate of helium and ppm of methane (and other representative VOC’s), four fluids are being investigated.
+To establish an empirical relationship between the leakage rate of helium and ppm of methane (and other representative VOC’s), four fluids have been investigated.
 These have been chosen in order to test hypotheses about interpretation of leakage rate according to viscosity ratio (for laminar flow) and molecular mass ratio (for molecular flow).

 • methane